-Normally the examining committee will consist of the following members: the student's supervisor, at least two members of the supervisory committee and an external examiner The examining committee must not exceed five voting members.
+Normally the examining committee will consist of the following members: the student's supervisor, at least two members of the supervisory committee and an external examiner-The Examining Committee must not exceed five voting members.
 If there are more than four members on the student's supervisory committee, the additional members are welcome to attend the defence and ask questions in the time allotted for audience members.
-Ahead of the oral defence the external examiner will provide a written report to the Vice-Provost & Dean of Graduate Studies judging whether the written thesis is satisfactory for defence.
-An examining committee Chair will also be present at the defence but is not considered part of the examining body.
-An eligible Examining Committee Chair is a tenured faculty member (or Professor Emeritus) who has supervised a doctoral student to completion, and who has also participated previously in the McMaster Ph.D. defence process.
+Ahead of the oral defence the external examiner will provide a written report to the Vice-Provost & Dean of Graduate Studies judging whether the written thesis is satisfactory for defence.- An Examining Committee Chair will also be present at the defence but is not considered part of the examining body.
+An eligible Examining Committee Chair is a tenure track_d faculty member (tenure-track, tenured, or Professor Emeritus) who has supervised a doctoral student to completion, and who has also participated previously in the McMaster Ph.D. defence process.
+The Chair of the defence is normally nominated by the supervisor, or determined by the program, -and -cannot be a member of the student's supervisory committee.